Bakhchysarai Cave Monastery: History

 The date of the monastery's foundation is disputed, although local monks assert that it originated as early as the 8th century but was abandoned when Byzantium lost its hold on the region.
-The current monastic establishment dates back to the 15th century.
+The current monastic establishment dates back to the 15th century, founded by monks from the monastery at Kyiv-Pechersk Lavra.
+The monastery has been built by carving out the building into the walls of the cliffs themselves.
+The buildings are whitewashed with golden domes.

+The monastery became an important hub of Eastern Orthodox Christianity between the 15th and 18th centuries, accommodating those fleeing from Muslim persecution in Greece.
+The monastery fell into a period of decline around 1778, due to Eviction of Christians from the Crimea.
+The icon of the Mother of God was taken by the Greeks from the church to another church Mariupol, where it remained until 1918, at which point all trace of it was lost.

-In 1921 the monastery was closed by the Soviet government.
-After the dissolution of the Soviet Union and Ukrainian independence the monastery was reopened to the public in 1993.
+In 1921 the monastery was closed by the Soviet government due to laws against religion.
+After the dissolution of the Soviet Union and Ukrainian independence the monastery was restored, monks returned and it was reopened to the public in 1993.